 Methane leakage from point sources in the oil and gas industry is a major contributor to global greenhouse 9 gas emissions.
 The majority of such emissions come from a small fraction of "super-emitting" sources.
-10 We evaluate the emission detection and quantification capabilities of Kairos Aerospace's airplane-based 11 hyperspectral imaging methane emission detection system.
-In blinded controlled releases of methane con-12 ducted over four days in San Joaquin County, California, USA, Kairos detected 182 of 200 valid nonzero 13 releases, including all 173 over 15 kilograms per hour of methane $(kgh(CH_4))$ per meter per second 14 (mps) of wind and none of the 12 nonzero releases below 8.3 kgh( $CH_4$ )/mps.
-9 of the 26 releases in the 15 partial detection range of 5 to 15 kgh $(CH_4)$ /mps were detected.
-There were no false positives: Kairos 16 did not detect methane during any of the 21 negative controls.
-Plume quantification accuracy depends on 17 the wind measurement technique, with a parity slope of 1.15 ( $\sigma$ =0.037, $R^2$ =0.84, N=185) using a cup-18 based wind meter and 1.45 ( $\sigma$ =0.059, $R^2$ =0.80, N=157) using an ultrasonic anemometer.
-Performance is 19 comparable even with only modeled wind data.
-Quantification error scales roughly as a fixed percentage 20 of emission size.
-These findings suggest that at 2 mps winds under favorable environmental conditions 21 in the US, Kairos could detect and quantify over 50% of total emissions by identifying super-emitting 22 sources.
-23
+10 We evaluate the emission detection and quantification capabilities of Kairos Aerospace's airplane-based 11 hyperspectral imaging methane emission detection system for methane fluxes of 18 to 1,025 kilograms 12 per hour of methane (kgh(CH_4)).
+In blinded controlled releases of methane conducted over four days in 13 San Joaquin County, California, USA, Kairos detected 182 of 200 valid nonzero releases, including all 14 173 over 15 kgh(CH_4) per meter per second (mps) of wind and none of the 12 nonzero releases below 15 8.3 kgh(CH_4)/mps.
+9 of the 26 releases in the partial detection range of 5 to 15 kgh(CH_4)/mps were 16 detected.
+There were no false positives: Kairos did not detect methane during any of the 21 negative 17 controls.
+Plume quantification accuracy depends on the wind measurement technique, with a parity slope 18 of 1.15 (σ =0.037, R^2 =0.84, N=185) using a cup-based wind meter and 1.45 (σ =0.059, R^2 =0.80, N=157) using an ultrasonic anemometer.
+Performance is comparable even with only modeled wind data.
+For 20 emissions above 15 kgh/mps, quantification error scales as roughly 30-40% of emission size, even when 21 using wind reanalysis data instead of ground-based measurements.
+This reflects both uncertainty in wind 22 measurements and in Kairos' estimates.
+These findings suggest that at 2 mps winds under favorable environmental conditions in the US, Kairos could detect and quantify over 50% of total emissions by 24 identifying super-emitting sources.
+25

-24 Introduction
+Introduction

-US natural gas (NG) production reached 110 billion cubic feet per day (bcfd) in August 2019, a 56% increase over the past decade EIA (2019).
+US natural gas (NG) production reached 40.1 trillion cubic feet in 2019, a 56% increase since 2009 EIA (2020).
 The shift from coal toward less carbon-intensive NG and renewables has reduced the carbon intensity of the US power sector Schivley et al. (2018).
 However, the climate benefits of NG cannot be fully realized if methane leaks into the atmosphere at significant rates, as methane has a global warming potential that is 28-36 times that of carbon dioxide over a 100-year period EPA (2017).

-The US Environmental Protection Agency (EPA) greenhouse gas inventory states that NG and 31 petroleum systems accounted for 32% of total US methane emissions and about 4% of total US green-32 house gas emissions in 2017 EPA (2019).
-Field surveys in gas-producing regions suggest that the EPA 33 inventory underestimates NG methane emissions, likely because EPA's process-based approach does not 34 sufficiently account for emissions from extremely large sources Brandt et al. (2014); Lyon et al. (2016); 35 Zavala-Araiza et al. (2015).
-Emission sizes in the North American NG supply chain are found to fol-36 low a heavy-tailed distribution, where the top 5% of point sources, so-called "super-emitters", contribute 37 over 50% of total emissions Brandt et al. (2014).
-A recent study indicates that 10% of the methane point 38 sources in California, including oil and gas facilities, landfills, wastewater treatment plants, and dairy manure management sites, are responsible for 60% of the detected point-source emissions Duren et al. (2019).
+The US Environmental Protection Agency (EPA) greenhouse gas inventory states that NG and petroleum systems accounted for 32% of total US methane emissions and about 4% of total US greenhouse gas emissions in 2017 EPA (2019).
+Field surveys in gas-producing regions suggest that the EPA inventory underestimates NG methane emissions, likely because EPA's process-based approach does not sufficiently account for emissions from extremely large sources Brandt et al. (2014); Lyon et al. (2016); Zavala-Araiza et al. (2015).
+Emission sizes in the North American NG supply chain are found to follow a heavy-tailed distribution, where the top 5% of point sources, so-called "super-emitters," contribute over 50% of total emissions Brandt et al. (2014).
+A recent study indicates that 10% of the methane point sources in California, including oil and gas facilities, landfills, wastewater treatment plants, and dairy manure management sites, are responsible for 60% of the detected point-source emissions Duren et al. (2019).
 Therefore, leak detection and repair (LDAR) programs could reduce the cost of detection and mitigation by allowing mitigation efforts to focus on the largest sources.
 Given the limited resources and manpower available for detection and repair, technologies for rapidly and accurately identifying superemitters are essential for guiding mitigation efforts.